Lalitpur, Nepal: Airports

 All international and domestic flights for Kathmandu Valley are handled by Tribhuvan International Airport which lies about 7 km from Patan City Centre.

-Roads

-Walking is the easiest method of transportation within the city as the core is densely populated.
-In terms of motor transport, Kathmandu Ring Road which encircles the central part of the valley is a strategic road in the city.
-Connection to Kathmandu over the Bagmati River is provided by a host of road and pedestrian bridges.
-The most trafficked and important bridge connecting to the centre of Kathmandu is Thapathali Bridge.
-Since pedestrians and vehicles often have to share the same road, traffic congestion is a major problem in Patan.
-Efforts are being made to widen roads to make them more suitable to vehicular traffic.

 Public transportation

 Private companies operate a number of routes connecting Patan with other places in the valley.
 Buses, micro-buses and electric tempos are the most common forms of public transport seen in the city.
 Lalitpur Yatayat buses connects the touristic Thamel area of Kathmandu with buses stopping at Patan Dhoka, a five-minute walk to Patan Durbar Square.
 Lagankhel Bus Park is the central transport hub.
+Sajha Yatayat is another major public vehicle service that connects Lalitpur with its neighboring districts.
+It also operates electric buses.

 Infrastructure

 Hospitals

 Patan Hospital is the teaching hospital for the Patan Academy of Health Sciences.

-Sumeru Hospital as kidney hospital locate at Dhapakhel.